Top 5 Reasons for Wrong Results in SQL Server

 4 - Mixing up join / filter criteria

-join but the query behaves like an inner join.
-This is often because
+but the query behaves like an inner join.
+This is often because some of the

-with an example; let's say we have a table representing students, and another
+let's say we have a table representing students, and another table representing

 CREATE TABLE dbo.Students ( StudentID int PRIMARY KEY, FirstName nvarchar(32) ); CREATE TABLE dbo.PetCount ( StudentID int PRIMARY KEY FOREIGN KEY REFERENCES dbo.Students(StudentID), PetCount tinyint ); INSERT dbo.Students(StudentID, FirstName) VALUES(1, N'Aaron'),(2, N'Madeline'),(3, N'Nora'); INSERT dbo.PetCount(StudentID, PetCount) VALUES(1, 1), (2, 5);